Showing posts with label Automated Storage Systems. Show all posts

 An AS/RS warehouse is typically used only for standard loads such as pallets, which come in 1200mm x 1000mm or 800mm x 1000mm configurations, meaning each standard load can fit into a uniformly sized pallet racking space.

-• Fewer Staff Constraints: even if an organisation has the financial means to employ a large body of staff, staff shortages can occur due to the location of the AS/RS warehouse.
-The state of the labour market and whether full employment or pay rates create a staff shortage or the demographic trends of staff not wanting to work in an AS/RS warehouse can constrain the markets for the labour available.
+• Fewer Staff Constraints: Even if an organisation has the financial means to employ a large body of staff, staff shortages can occur due to the location of the AS/RS warehouse.
+The state of the labour market and whether full employment or pay rates create a staff shortage, or the demographic trends of staff not wanting to work in an AS/RS warehouse, can constrain the markets for the labour available.
 Should turnover and sales increase, AS/RS warehousing removes some constraints by allowing material handling automation to replace staff.
 Warehouse staff can be redeployed to higher-value tasks that make the organisation more profitable.
 In contrast, standard low-value-adding repetitive tasks are controlled by technology.

-• Increased Safety: staff become distracted from their duties for several reasons, including fatigue, hunger, and psychological or emotional stress.
+• Increased Safety: Staff become distracted from their duties for several reasons, including fatigue, hunger, and psychological or emotional stress.
 These issues can lead to increased risks to health and safety and to mistakes made by staff when handling products.
 AS/RS warehousing allows an organisation to eradicate some of these issues by replacing staff with automated material handling solutions.

-• Increased accuracy: as mentioned above, humans are error-prone, and no matter how well-trained staff are and how much experience they accrue, eventually, errors will occur, in addition to increasing the safety issues of staff or damaging the product.
+• Increased accuracy: As mentioned above, humans are error-prone, and no matter how well-trained staff are and how much experience they accrue, errors will eventually occur, in addition to increasing the safety issues of staff or damaging the product.
 These errors can also impact materials workflows and lead to inefficiency.
 A pallet delivered from storage to the wrong customer could cause confusion, traffic jams, and a shutdown of materials handling processes until the correct products that should have been dispatched are found.
 Allowing an AS/RS warehouse system to manage the movement of products means that these errors can be eliminated, ultimately reducing inefficiencies and increasing output.
 All of this will allow the AS/RS warehouse to become more accurate and, therefore, profitable.

-• Better Use of Warehouse Volume and Space: an AS/RS warehouse carries another benefit for organisations.
+• Better Use of Warehouse Volume and Space: An AS/RS warehouse carries another benefit for organisations.
 They are more efficient at using space, which is critically important when an organisation is constrained by the limited availability of land to expand.
-By making better use of the space available in an AS/RS warehouse facility, an organisation which has the constraint of not being able to develop can utilise an AS/RS warehouse that typically uses less space per pallet stored than is required for a warehouse within which human-operated forklifts operate.
+By making better use of the space available in an AS/RS warehouse facility, an organisation which has the constraint of not being able to develop can utilise an AS/RS warehouse that typically uses less space per pallet stored than is required for a warehouse in which human-operated forklifts operate.
 Pallet racking can reclaim vertical space, and automation allows high-density pallet storage that is difficult to achieve by traditional means.

 The disadvantages of AS/RS warehouse systems might include the following:

-• High Initial Investment: implementing an AS/RS warehouse system is likely to reduce staff costs and increase productivity, but these benefits come at the expense of the initial investment.
+• High Initial Investment: Implementing an AS/RS warehouse system is likely to reduce staff costs and increase productivity, but these benefits come at the expense of the initial investment.
 Like many automation endeavours, implementing an AS/RS warehouse is more expensive in the short term than hiring staff and utilising more manual systems and processes for handling products using mechanical handling equipment.
 The challenge is the high initial investment levels required of small to medium organisations with limited capital or the throughput of volume needed to justify such a facility to gain the return on the investment necessary to make such a venture worthwhile.

-More articles can be found at Procurement and Supply Chain Management Made Simple.
-A look at procurement and supply chain management issues to assist organisations and people in increasing the quality, efficiency, and effectiveness in the supply of their products and services to customers' delight. ©️ Procurement and Supply Chain Management Made Simple.
+Additional articles can be found at Supply Chain Management Made Easy.
+This site looks at supply chain management issues to assist organisations and people in increasing the quality, efficiency, and effectiveness of their product and service supply to the customers' delight. ©️ Supply Chain Management Made Easy.
 All rights reserved.